imfm/SyncSaves/README.md

 How to run it?

-On windows, run "sync_saves.bat".
+On windows, run "sync_saves.bat" to backup your files to the NAS, and run "sync_saves_update.bat" to pull down any new data.
+It SHOULD verify that it is copying the newest file before copying anything, but I can't make any guarantees.
+Also keep in mind that different file systems and NAS protocols handle timestamps differently and sometimes don't play nice with each other, so do lots of testing before using real files.
 There are number of ways to get this running automatically at startup on Windows.
 Here is one way:

 1) Select the Start button and scroll to find the app you want to run at startup.
 2) Right-click the app, select More, and then select Open file location.
 This opens the location where the shortcut to the app is saved.
 If there isn't an option for Open file location, it means the app can't run at startup.